5 reasons why Proof-Based Scanning is a game-changer

 Always demand proof

-There are lots of vulnerability scanners on the DAST market and vendors are all making similar claims about accuracy, low false positives, great coverage...
-It can get pretty confusing out there.
+There are lots of vulnerability scanners on the DAST market and vendors are all making similar claims about accuracy, low false positives, great coverage… It can get pretty confusing out there.
 At Invicti, we value straight talking.
-When we say a vulnerability is confirmed and proven, the issue is definitely real – because we have already safely exploited it.
+When we say a vulnerability is confirmed and proven, the issue is definitely real – and we know because we have already safely exploited it.
 Here is your bug, here is your proof, go fix it.
 Web application security doesn’t get any simpler.

-To see how Invicti eliminates uncertainty with 99.98% accuracy and learn the inner workings of Proof-Based Scanning, get the full Invicti technical white paper: How Invicti Generates Proof to Avoid False Positives.
+To see how Invicti eliminates uncertainty with 99.98% accuracy and learn the inner workings of proof-based scanning, get the full Invicti technical white paper: How Invicti Generates Proof to Avoid False Positives.